WisTex/Raconteur/doc/en/apps.md

 Requires the 'gallery' addon.
 This provides an improved image browser to your photos than the stock 'Photos' app.
 Interactions with photos in your stream are modified slightly.

+## Hexit

+Requires the 'hexit' addon.
+This provides an online hexadecimal/decimal converter.

 ## Language

 This is generally used by developers to test alternate languages and is rarely needed.
 The language of your website will usually depend on the language settings of your browser and the existence of available translations.
 This app allows you to quickly over-ride the defaults and specify a particular language.